What are the Different Types of Drama – And Their Value

 Drama Characteristics

-Drama is a literary genre and a form of performing arts characterised by specific elements and features.
+The literary genre of Drama is a form of performing arts characterised by specific elements and features.

 The characteristics will vary depending on the type of drama.
 For example: